 Leaders: Rich Dilks & Karen Kravchuck

-Gloucester County’s only start park, this former golf course has ponds, marsh and wetlands, and patches of eastern hardwood forest.
-More than seventy species of birds, including the Bald Eagle and eleven species of warblers, have been identified here.
+Gloucester County’s only state park, this former golf course has ponds, marsh and wetlands, and patches of eastern hardwood forest.
+At least 158 species of birds, including the Bald Eagle and eleven species of warblers, have been identified here.

 Directions: From Rt.
-553 (Woodbury-Glassboro Rd) turn west at the light onto Bark Bridge Rd.
+553 (Woodbury-Glassboro Rd) turn west onto Bark Bridge Rd.
 Park in the lot on the left.
 Please do not park at Hutchinson Cabinets.

 Leaders: Rich Dilks and Erik Mollenhauer